jisookim33/Layoff-Data-Exploration/README.md

 ***

 ## Business Task
-Analyze layoff trends to identify industry and geographic vulnerabilities during economic downturns, and provide insights to guide workforce planning and risk mitigation strategies.
+Analyze layoff trends to identify industry and regional vulnerabilities during the economic downturn caused by the 2023 pandemic.

 ## Why This Task Matters
 - The COVID-19 pandemic caused widespread disruption starting in March 2020.